Prehistoric religion: Ritual and theology

 People in the Neolithic possibly engaged in ancestor worship.
-In inegalitarian Neolithic societies, it is possible two separate ancestor cults were practiced; one based around everyday worship of ancestors of individual families, and one based around ancestors of entire tribes, settlements, or cities, which the rulers of those people deemed themselves descended from.
-In bids to gain spiritual and earthly power, these rulers would posit themselves the heirs of gods.
+It is possible that inegalitarian Neolithic societies practised two separate ancestor cults: one based on the everyday worship of ancestors of individual families, and one based on ancestors of entire tribes, settlements, or cities, which the rulers of those people deemed themselves descended from.
+In bids to gain spiritual and earthly power, these rulers would posit themselves as the heirs of the gods.
 In some regions, evidence also exists for solar worship and lunar worship; for instance, British and Irish stone circles are generally aligned with the movement of the sun, which plausibly played a role in their ritual significance.

 Neolithic religions were probably heavily ritual-based.
-These rituals would have signalled membership of and investment in the communities of those who performed them; these communities had labour- and health-expensive initiation rituals (consider the penile subincision performed by some Indigenous Australians), and practicing them marked people as members of a given community to both the community's allies and its enemies, even if they were later to try strike out on their own.
+These rituals would have signalled membership of and investment in the communities of those who performed them; these communities had labour- and health-expensive initiation rituals (consider the penile subincision performed by some Indigenous Australians), and practising them marked people as members of a given community - both to the community's allies and to its enemies - even if they were later to try to strike out on their own.
 This preserved the health of such communities; their members developed a deep identity as members, as people whose fortunes were tied to the broader community, and preferred to stay rather than split.